tektutor/openshift-aug-2026/Day1/README.md

 - they are not so user-friendly, hence end-user almost never use container runtimes
 - example
   - runC, cRun, CRI-O, rkt, etc.,
+- depends on the Linux Kernel Namespace & CGroups
 </pre>

 ## Info - Container Image